 In connection with the APA, the Company assumed an exclusive perpetual license agreement which enables the Company to use licensed technology in its umbilical cord blood processing and storage product for cord blood banking.
-Under the terms of the APA, the Company will pay a royalty of \$5 per bag set unit sold, subject to minimum annual royalties totaling \$35,000.
+Under the terms of the APA, the Company was to pay a royalty of \$5 per bag set unit sold, subject to minimum annual royalties totaling \$35,000.
+On July 12, 2017, the Company entered into a First Amendment to License Agreement (the "Amendment") to pay \$100,000 as royalties for the licenses granted and per the Amendment the license will be fully paid and no further royalty payments or license fees will be due or owed now or in the future.
+As of the twelve months ended November 30, 2017, royalty expense was \$112,830 and is reflected in Cost of Sales on the accompanying comprehensive statements of income (loss).